Sudhir-Pratap/license-manager/README.md

-# 🔒 Acecoderz License Manager Package
+# 🛡️ Insurance Core Validator Package

-Enterprise-grade license validation package for Laravel applications.
+Enterprise-grade validation and protection package for Laravel applications.

-Protect your applications from unauthorized use while maintaining complete transparency for legitimate users.
+A comprehensive insurance-style validation system that protects your applications from unauthorized use while maintaining complete transparency for legitimate users.

 ## 🎯 Key Features